unChaz/sci-fi-5e/srd/classes/arcanist.md

 ### Sculpt Tek Skills

 Beginning at 2nd level, you can create pockets of relative safety within the effects of your evocation tek skills.
-When you cast an evocation tek skill that affects other creatures that you can see, you can choose a number of them equal to 1 + the tek skill’s level.
+When you cast an evocation tek skill that affects other creatures that you can see, you can choose a number of them equal to 1 + the tek skill's level.
 The chosen creatures automatically succeed on their saving throws against the tek skill, and they take no damage if they would normally take half damage on a successful save.

 ### Potent Cantrip

 Starting at 6th level, your damaging cantrips affect even creatures that avoid the brunt of the effect.
-When a creature succeeds on a saving throw against your cantrip, the creature takes half the cantrip’s damage (if any) but suffers no additional effect from the cantrip.
+When a creature succeeds on a saving throw against your cantrip, the creature takes half the cantrip's damage (if any) but suffers no additional effect from the cantrip.

 ### Empowered Evocation